-GOVERNING DOCUMENT OF THE NON-TENURE-TRACK UNIT OF THE AMERICAN
+GOVERNING DOCUMENT OF THE FULL-TIME NON-TENURE-TRACK UNIT OF THE

 Article I. Name and Affiliation

-The name of this unit shall be the American Association of University Professors, Non-Tenure-Track Unit (NTT Unit) of the Kent State Chapter.
+The name of this unit shall be the American Association of University Professors, Full-Time Non-Tenure-Track Unit (FTNTT Unit) of the Kent State Chapter.

 Article II.
 Objectives

-The objectives of the NTT Unit are to promote the interests of higher education, to advance the standards and ideals of the profession, to enhance the role and authority of faculty, particularly NTT faculty, in university governance, to promote the welfare of its members both individually and collectively, and to represent them before the various publics to whom the university is accountable.
+The objectives of the FTNTT Unit are to promote the interests of higher education, to advance the standards and ideals of the profession, to enhance the role and authority of faculty, particularly FTNTT faculty, in university governance, to promote the welfare of its members both individually and collectively, and to represent them before the various publics to whom the university is accountable.

 Article III.
 Membership